Behaviour & Emotions

 Our children are infinitely unique.
 There is no one on the planet like them and getting to know them inside out is our number one assignment.
 As parents, our job is to draw out the personality, strengths, character, likes, talents, opinions of our kids through hanging out with them and being curious and interested in how they experience the world.

-What is your child’s favourite foods, stories, characters, activities?
+What are your child’s favourite foods, stories, characters, activities?
 Are they thinkers or talkers?
 Strong-willed or sensitive, or both?
 What are they afraid of?
 There is no right answer here, just the challenge to learn what makes your child tick.

-Kids only know the gold they have within them when someone they trust points it out to them.
+Kids only know the gold they have when someone they trust points it out to them.
 Our job as parents is to call out the pieces of brilliance that we see emerging as our child develops.

 Product sticker